-- (a) It is the policy of the State of North Carolina that floating structures shall not be allowed or permitted within the public trust waters of the coastal area except in permitted marinas. - (b) All floating structures shall be in conformance with local regulations for on-shore sewage treatment. - (c) Floating upweller systems may be permitted as a platform at a private docking facility in accordance with 15A NCAC 7H .0208(b)(6) or at a permitted marina in accordance with 15A NCAC 7H .0208(b)(5).
+- (a) It is the policy of the State of North Carolina that floating structures shall not be allowed or permitted within the public trust waters of the coastal area except in permitted marinas. - (b) All floating structures shall be in conformance with local regulations for on-shore sewage treatment. - (c) A floating upweller system is a structure used in mariculture for the purpose of growing shellfish.
+For the purpose of this rule, floating upweller systems are considered floating structures. - (b) Floating upweller systems may be permitted as a platform at a private docking facility in accordance with 15A NCAC 7H .0208(b)(6) or at a permitted marina in accordance with 15A NCAC 7H .0208(b)(5)

 History Note: Authority G.S.
-113A-102; 113A-107; 113A-108; 113A-118; 113A-
+113A-102; 113A-107; 113A-108; 113A-118; 113A-120(a)(8);

-120(a)(8); 113A-124(c)(5);